 So an aptitude is a natural talent for the performance of a particular mental or physical task, which, to a certain extent, cannot be gained through knowledge, understanding or training.
 The concept of aptitude is closely linked to the concept of intelligence quotient (IQ), although they are in fact two completely different things.
 The intelligence quotient sees intelligence as a measurable characteristic that consists of the combined results of the various independent aptitudes.

 Aptitude tests were developed to assess the capability or aptitude of a particular person in a structured, systematic and objective way.
-They consist of standardised methods, and the scores are compared with those of a control or reference group.
-There are many different kinds of aptitude tests, since there are many different skills, but only particular types are popular with recruitment and selection agencies:
+They consist of standardized methods, and the scores are compared with those of a control or reference group.